Uncertainty is where new happens.

 Growing up, following the success path

 I grew up close to the Bavarian Alps in a small village, spending most of my time out with my brothers playing hockey and climbing up trees.
 I was raised by my mother who taught me to never let my ambitions be limited by any means.
-As a little girl, I had the big dreams to travel abroad, to discover the rest of the world, to dance, paint and draw.
-Above all, I wanted to find a career where I could bring a positive social change.
-Some people around me considered my ambitions unlikely, especially for someone of my background.
+As a little girl, I had the big dreams to travel abroad, to discover the rest of the world, to write, paint and draw.
+Above all, I wanted to find a career where I could bring a positive change.
+Some people around me considered my ambitions unlikely.
 Thankfully, I never believed those people.
 Neither career success nor economic security was a given for me.
-Things were also personally tough as I had to learn to cope with an illness that showed up as a teenager.
-My upbringing taught me an important life lesson: “If I believe in myself and my creativity, resilience and determination, I know I will get far in life”.
+My life taught me an important life lesson: “If I believe in myself and my creativity, resilience and determination, I will get far in life”.
 And far I got.
 For me, education was my route to a good job and the self-empowered life I wanted to live.
-While studying at university during the day in Munich, I worked as a waitress at night.
 I finished law school in 8 semesters, shorter than the usual 9 semesters.
 And I got the grades to secure a place at my dream university, Sorbonne, for another Masters degree while still working on my Ph.D. degree in international environmental law.
 Actually, I jumped though academic hoop after hoop, lived in Paris, New York and London and won prestigious grants and internships.
 I believed that hard work and sacrifices would be lead to a great job and a happy lifestyle.
 That is, what success was supposed to look like, I thought.

 Realizing all my ambitions disclosed a surprise to me